A Locally Adaptive Algorithm for Multiple Testing with Network Structure: Additional numerical results with marginally independent data

-It is unclear how to implement existing methods such as wBH, AdaPT and SABHA in this data-sharing regression setting.
-Hence, we will only compare BH with the data-driven LATLA.
-In order to implement LATLA, one needs to know the null distribution of the test statistics.
-In this simulation we use the ordinary least square estimators and $T_i$ will follow a $t$-distribution.
-One can also consider the method in \cite{Xiaetal19}, where the test statistics follow the $\mathcal N(0,1)$ distribution asymptotically.
-Figure \ref{pic:reg} below shows the simulation results.
-We can see that both BH and LATLA control the FDR level below $\alpha=0.05$, and LATLA has larger power.
+We compare data-driven LASLA with BH and AdaPT method~\citep{Yurko2020PNAS}.
+To apply LASLA, it's essential to have knowledge of the null distribution for the test statistics.
+In this simulation we use the ordinary least square estimators and $T_i$ follows a $t$-distribution.
+Alternatively, one can explore the approach outlined in \cite{Xiaetal19}, where the test statistics follow the $N(0,1)$ distribution asymptotically.
+Figure \ref{fig:reg} shows that LASLA can effectively leverage the side information from related studies and outperforms both BH and AdaPT.